-- Completion of the State Tested Nurse Aide (STNA) is highly recommended but is not an admission requirement for the Nursing program. - Students convicted of a felony are not eligible for entrance to the Hocking College Nursing program.
+- Completion of the State Tested Nurse Aide (STNA) is highly recommended but is not an admission requirement for the Nursing program. - The Board of Nursing is no longer permitted to automatically deny an application or license based on an applicant's convictions.
+The Board of Nursing provides a list of possible or potential disqualifying offenses on their website.
+In accordance with law, the Board must consider the totality of the situation pertaining to the conviction to determine if there is any connection between the conviction and the practice of nursing (ORC 9.78 and 9.79).
+This determination can only be made after a complete application for licensure has been received and will be reviewed on a case-by-case basis by the OBN compliance department. - Students convicted of a felony are not eligible for entrance to the Hocking College Nursing programs.
+Non-felony convictions will be reviewed by the Program Manager, and admission will be considered on a case-by-case basis.
 The program complies with the criminal records check laws in Ohio specific to healthcare workers. - Students are required to complete and pass a drug screen upon acceptance into the Nursing program.
 This is a requirement of our affiliate healthcare agencies.
 We will notify you when you need to complete the drug screen.
 (See Appendix A(1) and A(2) for program specific requirements).